 2018 may be the year that Google implements its mobile-first index.
 Even if it is not, there is no doubt that mobile continues to drive search, design, usability and digital marketing.
 If you have not made the move to responsive design, it is essential that you start thinking about it now.
 Once the mobile-first index is in gear, Google will prioritise responsive websites over non-responsive sites.

 Combining technical innovation and user experience, visual search is another trend that is worth noting.
-Image-driven platforms such as Pinterest are slowly changing the way that people search.
+According to the findings of a social media company, image-driven platforms such as Pinterest are slowly changing the way that people search.
 Bing and Google are both putting more effort into creating visual search engines that capitalise on this trend.
 You can make sure you don’t miss out by putting more thought into your images, optimisation, naming and even size and quality.

 AI and machine learning are showing no signs of slowing down, changing the way that results are ranked in search engines.
 Machine learning even has the ability to facilitate how searches are done, offering contextual results to users when searches are done.
 Google’s RankBrain is one example that indicates the growing preference for this trend.
 Voice search and digital assistants are both on the rise, offering a way to benefit from this trend.